retiman/homekeeper/README.txt

 configuration.
 The default is to exclude the `.gitignore` and `.git` files but you can change this if you want.

+Homekeeper will symlink files in the base directory first, then override those symlinks with files in your normal dotfiles directory.
+This can be useful if you have different configurations for different machines.

 You may have homekeeper generate this file by running `homekeeper init` in the directory where you store your dotfiles.